-- Treatment by a Medical Doctor.
-The Physician's Assistant or Nurse Practitioner may make referrals to a Medical Doctor. - Treatment of infants and children under 2 years of age. - Lab tests, X-rays or medical supplies not prescribed as a result of the CHC Program visit.
+Treatment by a Medical Doctor.
+The Physician's Assistant or Nurse Practitioner may make referrals to a Medical Doctor.

-Treatment of patients who are not medically stable.
+- Treatment of infants and children under 2 years of age. - Lab tests, X-rays or medical supplies not prescribed as a result of the CHC Program visit. - Treatment of patients who are not medically stable. - Treatment of work-related injury or illness.